 Other future scenarios are also possible.
 The great events of history cannot be predicted on the basis of mathematical probabilities; every constellation is unique and unrepeatable.
-The situation could become much worse than it is today.
-The present Fidesz autocracy could react to the growing protests by hardening the repression, taking the path followed by the Turkish government.
+The situation could turn out a lot worse than it is today.
+The present Fidesz autocracy could react to the growing protests by hardening the repression, taking the path which, for example, the Turkish government is following.
 Or another succession of events is also possible.
-Jobbik, the party of the extreme right, already represents a significant force; more than one city has elected its candidates as mayors.
+Jobbik, the party of the extreme right, already represents a significant force; in more than one city its candidates have been elected as mayors.
 They speak undisturbed in parliament and in the street.
 What would happen if in a future election Fidesz did not manage to win a parliamentary majority?
 Would they be prepared to form a coalition with the extreme right?
 There is a historical precedent: towards the end of the Weimar republic the moderate right-wing conservative party entered into a coalition with Hitler's party; together they constituted a parliamentary majority (Wittenberg 2013, Bugarič 2014).